 The Citizen Science part of our Farm Net Zero project is aimed at non-farming audiences in the Cornwall community, helping people to discover how they can implement climate friendly practices in their gardens, allotments and more broadly in their everyday lives.
-These activities will be led by the Westcountry Rivers Trust.
+These activities are led by the Westcountry Rivers Trust.

-The collection and comparison of soil carbon data will increase awareness with the public, inspiring further knowledge sharing as well as a stronger link between the farmers and the public.
+We hope these practices will increase awareness with the public, inspiring further knowledge sharing as well as a stronger link between the farmers and the public.
 We hope this will support positive messages around the contribution that farming can make to increase resilience to climate change and how important this is in the South West.